sara-huang-hart/driver-drowsiness-detection/README.md

 # 📌 Project Background
-This project aims to apply different types of deep learning models to find the best model.
+Goal: Apply different deep learning models to a chosen dataset, and find the best model.